dmcg/dmcg.github.io/_posts/2018-04-18-failure-is-not-an-option-part-2.md

 fun parseInt(s: String): Int? = TODO()
 ```

-In Kotlin our clients would know that the result was `String?`, and would explicitly be forced to deal with the case where the string did not represent an int, so this would be a fine solution.
+In Kotlin our clients would know that the result was `Int?`, and would explicitly be forced to deal with the case where the string did not represent an int, so this would be a fine solution.
 In Java it would be less fine, as there is no way to make the client consider null.
 In this case we could (for Java 8+) define

 ```java
 public static Optional<Integer> parseInt(String s)